About the artist

 I have recently extended the scope of my research, on how to embed barrier free technologies in my art works, with a specific focus on social inclusion, equality and accessibility in the visual arts.

 Since I was a child, I have always been fascinated by the realm of film photography and its imagery's depth thanks to my dad's Super 8, photography and cinema passion.

 I am now also finally exploring the use of Super 8 myself, by learning how to use my late dad's equipment and his Super 8 camera, which I only found by chance two years ago, whilst I was emptying my family's home, following the relocation of my mum to Dublin, to be finally reunited as a family.

 My dad Super 8 camera and the moving image have now become a core part of my creative process, and this has been made possible also thanks to a grant I have been awarded in December 2020, by Arts Council Ireland in connection with Arts and Disability Ireland.
 I will be using this fund to develop a new body of work, and explore using the Super 8 film format.

 I write poetry both in English, Spanish and Italian.
 I have been writing poetry since the age of twelve, and embraced film photography three years ago, only a few months after my visual impairment was diagnosed.

 Film photography has represented real love "at first sight" for me, as the medium allows me to complement my poetry's narrative, with a multidimensional perspective.

-After almost fourteen years spent living out of my native country, I discovered I had to yet learn the vital force and incredible source of creative energy that resides within stillness.
+After almost fifteen years spent living out of my native country, I discovered I had to yet learn the vital force and incredible source of creative energy that resides within stillness.